In March, Mizzou’s Entrepreneur Quest awarded $30,000 to students building their own companies. Meet the finalists and hear from past participants.

 Feb.
 16 – Building low-fidelity products, testing products, collecting data and improving the user experience.

-It’s probably no surprise that two teams are developing mobile apps.
+Two teams are developing mobile apps.
 Michelle Gershkovich, a textile and apparel management major from Chicago, is creating an app to help online shoppers find the right clothing size for their unique body type, and Kansas Citian Zeph France, a business management major, is pursuing an app that would allow residence hall occupants to communicate with each other on a secure platform.

 EQ received 48 applications during the fall semester.
 A panel of judges chose the teams that would participate in the program after evaluating 14 semifinalists at a Nov.
 17 three-minute pitch competition.
 Family, friends and interested community members cheered on the competitors at The Shack in the student center and voted Jack Murray, a veterinary medicine student from Pittsburgh, Pennsylvania, as the audience favorite.
 Murray received $1,000 for his creative dog kennel design idea.